-All new applicants to a graduate program must apply online both to the Indiana University Graduate School and to the Jacobs School of Music by the deadlines indicated on the Jacobs School of Music Admissions and Financial Aid website (http://music.indiana.edu/admissions).
+All new applicants to a graduate program must apply online both to the Indiana University Graduate School and to the Jacobs School of Music by the deadlines indicated on the Jacobs School of Music Admissions and Financial Aid website (http://music.indiana.edu/ admissions).
 Applicants whose native language is not English must submit the results of the Test of English as a Foreign Language (TOEFL).
-For admission to a master's degree program, a minimum test score of 560 (paper-based) or 84 (Internet-based) is necessary.
+For admission to a master's degree program, a minimum test score of 560 (paperbased) or 84 (Internet-based) is necessary.
 For admission to a doctoral degree program, a minimum score of 600 (paper-based) or 100 (Internet-based) is necessary.
 For those applying to the diploma programs, a minimum score of 510 (paper-based) or 65 (Internet-based) is required.
+Applicants who submit score reports from several tests within the last two years may satisfy the minimum score by adding the result from each of the sections of the TOEFL (Reading, Listening, Speaking, and Writing) to reach a new total (a.k.a.
+"Superscore").